maulvikallon/osticket-prereqs/README.md

   ![Screenshot 2025-01-27 104918](https://github.com/user-attachments/assets/341084e4-507b-45e3-85e3-0bc0b88f7832)

-Thanks for Reviewing!
-Hope you enjoyed it as much as I did setting it up!
+Thank you for viewing!
+I hope you enjoyed it as much as did setting it up!